saturncloud/examples/README.md

 }
 ```

-It's possible that other files might existing in the .saturn folder, such as `start_script` which contains the initialization script for the project.
+It's possible that other files might existing in the .saturn folder, such as `script` which contains the initialization script for the project.
 However, no file besides `saturn.json` is required.

+Notes about the project structure:
+* The disk_space must be one of the preset choices from the Saturn Cloud UI, it can't be an arbitrary amount of disk space.
+* The startup script must be name `start` without a file extension for Atlas to know it.
+* Options like "environmental_variables" may be required even if they are empty, be aware there is a risk in removing them entirely.

 ## Flat files